 In short, and to quote nineteen century historian Alfred Butler, “that they [Egyptian Christians] abhorred the religion of Islam is proved by every page of their history.”

 The Islamic takeover and financial bleeding of Egypt (documented in my new book, Sword and Scimitar) was always accompanied by a war on Egypt’s Christian heritage and nearly snuffed it out (as it did in other formerly Christian lands, from North Africa to Anatolia).
-In the eleventh century, Fatimid caliph Hakim bi-amr Allah ordered the destruction of 30,000 churches, including Christendom’s most sacred church, that of the Sepulchre in Jerusalem.
+In the eleventh century, Fatimid caliph Hakim bi-amr Allah ordered the destruction of 30,000 churches, including Christendom’s most sacred church, that of the Sepulchre in Jerusalem, and had the tongues of any who spoke Coptic severed.
 Saladin, who overthrew the Fatimids, ordered mud smeared on Egypt’s churches, and their crosses broken off.
 Then came nearly three centuries under the Mamluks, who were even more repressive than their predecessors.
-Under their reign, Coptic ceased to be a living language, as the punishment for speaking it included the severing of one’s tongue.
+Under their reign, Coptic ceased to be a living language.

 Such is the “cultural interactions between different religious communities” that the scholars are fascinated over.